iloire/letsnode.com/description.markdown

 ### About this blog

-This blog is about node.js and the cool stuff you can build with it.
+This blog **is about node.js** and the cool stuff you can do with it.

 This blog is based on [howtonode][].
 Howtonode's source code is available on [howtonode's github repository][]